apacheignite/documentation/sql/indexes.md

 {
   "type": "info",
   "title": "Indexing Implementation",
-  "body": "For off-heap mode Ignite provides only one indexing implementation which is a modified version of an [AVL tree with fast cloning](https://ppl.stanford.edu/papers/ppopp207-bronson.pdf)."
+  "body": "For off-heap mode, Ignite provides only one indexing implementation which is a modified version of an [AVL tree with fast cloning](https://ppl.stanford.edu/papers/ppopp207-bronson.pdf)."
 }
 [/block]